reynard-testing/reynard/util/experiments/README.md

 ### 1.6.
 "Meta" and Micro Benchmarks

 These benchmarks are contained in this repository.
-They are ran using [testcontainers](https://testcontainers.com/) and require Docker to be up and running.
+They are run using [testcontainers](https://testcontainers.com/) and require Docker to be up and running.

 ```sh
 cd <experimentation directory>/reynard